 The ES15 is a complex multi-functional module that provides various slew and sample functions.

 The COUPLER is an internal comparator comparing the Smooth and the Stepped Outputs .
-This is useful for generating complex control voltages and for patching a random voltage generator.
+This is useful for generating complex control voltages and for patching to a random voltage generator.

-NB: The Coupler outputs are most usually used to link the two Smooth & Stepped Generator sides together.
+NB: The Coupler outputs are most usually used to link the Smooth & Stepped Generator sides together.
 The outputs are especially stiff pulses generating near-to-rail outputs so users should be aware that these are "out of the ordinary" outputs and due attention must be paid when patching to other modules.

 The 3.5mm Module includes 2x Passive Jack Splitters to optimise patch-programmability of the module and reduce the need for external multiples.